k-zaher/ng-emoji-picker/README.md

 This will install the latest release.

 Usage
 -----
 ```javascript
 angular.module('myApp', ['ngEmojiPicker']);
 ```
+#### Copy Assets:
+clone the img folder and place it in /assets/images/ng-emoji-picker

 #### Basic Example:
 ```
 <input emoji-picker type="text" ng-model="chat.message"/>